SophieSjoberg/ca-prepcourse-3/tdd/step_3_wrap_it_up.md

 end
 ```

-And once we have that method available, we can refactor our other methods to perform the calculation using the `divisible method, but still get the same results.
+And once we have that method available, we can refactor our other methods to perform the calculation using the `has_zero_reminder` method, but still get the same results.

 Our final spec file can look like this: